-The method EcRRegisterPushNotification SHOULD<8> register a callback address with the server for a Session Context.
+The method EcRRegisterPushNotification registers a callback address with the server for a Session Context.
+The server MAY<8> support the EcRRegisterPushNotification method call.

 The callback address is used to notify the client of pending events on the server.
 This call requires that an active session context handle be returned from the method EcDoConnectEx.
 The server MUST store the callback address and the opaque context data in the Session Context.
-Whenever the server wants to notify the client of pending events, it sends a packet containing just the opaque context data to the callback address.
+To notify the client of pending events, the server sends a packet containing just the opaque context data to the callback address.
 The callback address specifies which network transport is to be used to send the data packet.